 Water, Wastewater & Environmental Management.
 There is significant global demand for water, wastewater and environmental services.
 This market is characterized by projects including water treatment facilities, water distribution systems, desalination plants, solid waste disposal systems, environmental impact studies, remediation of hazardous materials and pollution control.
-ENR reports that the water and wastewater market contributed \$13.4 billion in 2005 revenue to the top-500 design firms.
-Growth in this area is driven by the domestic water and wastewater sectors, which we believe are growing at a rate between 8% and 10% annually.
-FMI Corp., a Denver-based industry management consultant, predicts that water supply construction spending will increase 9% and that sewer system spending will rise 10% in 2007.
+ENR reports that the water and wastewater market contributed \$9.1 billion in 2006 revenue to the top-500 design firms, a 13.8% increase over the \$8.0 billion in revenue contributed in 2005.
+FMI Corp. projects that construction revenues from water supply and sewage and waste disposal will grow 9.6% in 2007, 7.6% in 2008, 6.6% in 2009 and 5.6% in 2010.